nestauk/flow-temp-toolkit/src/case_studies/carbon-co-op-the-heat-pump-challenge.md

 ---
-title: Carbon Co-op - The Heat Pump Challenge
+title: Carbon Co-op - The heat pump challenge
 tagline: A citizen science and participative research project helping our member households to engage with and understand how low-temperature heating systems might work in their homes.